architgulhane/HACK-CHRONO_Trauma-Therapy/README.md

 6.  **Access the Chatbot**
     Open your web browser and navigate to `http://127.0.0.1:5000`.
 You can now start chatting with the bot.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and create a pull request.
-You can contribute by:

--   Expanding the `intents.json` file with more patterns and responses.
--   Improving the neural network architecture in `training.py`.
--   Enhancing the frontend user interface.
--   Adding support for more languages.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.